ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 The following topics walk through setting up a Cloudant database, configuring an associated package, and how to use the actions and feeds in the `/whisk.system/cloudant` package.

-## Setting up a Cloudant database in Bluemix
+## Setting up a Cloudant database in the {{site.data.keyword.Bluemix_notm}}
 {: #openwhisk_catalog_cloudant_in}

-If you're using OpenWhisk from Bluemix, OpenWhisk automatically creates package bindings for your Bluemix Cloudant service instances.
-If you're not using OpenWhisk and Cloudant from Bluemix, skip to the next step.
+If you're using OpenWhisk from the {{site.data.keyword.Bluemix_notm}}, OpenWhisk automatically creates package bindings for your Cloudant service instances.
+If you're not using OpenWhisk and Cloudant from {{site.data.keyword.Bluemix_notm}}, skip to the next step.

-1. Create a Cloudant service instance in your Bluemix [dashboard](http://console.ng.Bluemix.net).
+1. Create a Cloudant service instance in your {{site.data.keyword.Bluemix_notm}} [dashboard](http://console.ng.Bluemix.net).

   Be sure to create a Credential key for each new service instance.